kwindla/dailyco-api/README.md

 ## <a name="api-room-create"></a>Create a room

 Creates a new room.
 The new room needs a name.
 You can also optionally supply a privacy setting for the room.
 Privacy setting values can be: `public`, `org`, or `private`.
-Privacy defaults to `org`, which is what we call "team" in the Daily.co application UI (our apologies for this divergence in nomenclature).
+Privacy defaults to `org`, which is what we call "team" in the Daily.co application UI (our apologies for this divergence in nomenclature). **The combined team name and room name must be 35 characters or less.**

 The URL for of the new room (for joining meetings) will be: `https://<team-name>.daily.co/<room-name>`